 - Change or override a last will and testament

 In addition, an agent with a medical power of attorney may be able to make health care decisions for a principal when they’re incapacitated, but they can’t go against their end-of-life treatment wishes described in their living will.

 3. How Does Power of Attorney Work?

 Here’s how power of attorney works:

 First, the principal chooses one or more people they trust to manage their affairs.
-All parties sign and date a power of attorney form, which describes the duration of the power of attorney, and the type of authority granted.
+Then, they sign and date a power of attorney form, which describes the duration of the power of attorney and the type of authority granted.

 The form can be edited to: